-Weston Nordgren II is a Director & Community Evangelist at the Nightscout Foundation.
-Father of five and Grandfather of three, Weston has teamed up with his wife of 30 years to advocate for the Nightscout Project and Open Source solutions that help alleviate the suffering of those struggling with Type-1 Diabetes.
-With the T1D diagnosis of their son 7 years ago at 12 months of age, it became very apparent that the tools available for the care of those suffering from T1D were insufficient.
+Weston Nordgren II is a Director & Community Advocate at the Nightscout Foundation.
+Father of five and grandfather of three, Weston has teamed up with his wife of 30 years to advocate for the Nightscout Project and Open Source solutions that help alleviate the suffering of those struggling with type 1 diabetes.
+With the T1D diagnosis of their son seven years ago at 12 months of age, it became very apparent that the tools available for the care of those suffering from T1D were insufficient.
 Weston and his wife have made it their focus in life to passionately advocate for real life solutions found in the #WeAreNotWaiting community.

 Rachel Sandlain volunteers in Nightscout Tech Support in the CGM in the Cloud community.
 Rachel is a university student with a variety of interests including diabetes technology and closing the loop, supporting friends and family, especially in relation to diabetes, and helping others set up with Nightscout.
-She was diagnosed with type one diabetes at age 9.
+She was diagnosed with type 1 diabetes at age nine.

 |Return to the Top of This Page|